 4. An understanding of the numbers

-Population growth versus the church’s addition growth statistics concerns you.
+Population growth versus the church’s addition growth statistics concern you.
 You’ve seen the power of multiplication and know that to see the church advance, we must do something different.
 We are gaining ground in some ways.
-But without multiplication we won’t make a dent in that 29% of the world that doesn’t yet have the gospel.
-All true, but not enough to get you through the hardest times you will face.
+But without multiplication, we won’t make a dent in that 29% of the world that doesn’t yet have the gospel.
+All true, but not enough to get you through the hardest times on the movement journey.

-Motivations that Will Take You to the Finish Line
+Motivations that Will Take You to the Multiplication Finish Line

 1. Passion for God’s glory to fill the earth